 1. Professional Licensure

-AHE’s professional homeopathy training program is accredited by the Accreditation Commission for Homeopathic Education in North America (ACHENA), and prepares students to practice at the level of a Professional Homeopathy Practitioner.
+AHE’s professional homeopathy training program is accredited by the Accreditation Commission for Homeopathic Education in North America (ACHENA), and prepares students to practice at the level of a Licensed Homeopathy Practitioner (LHP), and Board Certified Homeopathy Practitioner (CHP).

-Currently, the credential available in the US which meets these best practices is the Professional Homeopathy Practitioner License through the Arizona Board of Homeopathic and Integrated Medicine Examiners.
-This license is newly available, as of September 2024, to any US resident who has successfully completed an accredited homeopathy training program and has passed an exam approved by the board.
+- Licensed Homeopathic Practitioner (LHP) through the Arizona Board of Homeopathic and Integrated Medicine Examiners (AHIME), available to any US resident who has successfully completed an ACHENA accredited homeopathy training program and has passed an exam approved by AHIME (currently the HPLEX or the CHC exam).

-To apply for the license, complete the following forms:
+To apply for your professional license, use these forms:

 2. Professional Registration